Amoeba Sisters Video Select Recap Speciation Answer Key

 The Evolutionary Significance of Speciation

 Speciation is the fundamental process that generates biodiversity, the variety of life on Earth.
 Without speciation, there would be no new species, and the tree of life would remain static.
-Speciation is essential for adaptation and evolution, allowing organisms to respond to changing environments and ecological opportunities.
+So speciation is essential for adaptation and evolution, allowing organisms to respond to changing environments and ecological opportunities.
 The study of speciation provides insights into the mechanisms of evolution, the origin of species, and the processes that shape the natural world.

 Conclusion: Appreciating the Complexity of Speciation